Magnesium: what is it and what are its health benefits?

 Check with your nutritionist which is the best option for you.

-In summary, Magnesium is crucial for the good functioning of your body, try to get as much as you can from foods which are rich of it and if you believe you are still deficient, speak with a nutritionist and have it tested.
+In summary, Magnesium is crucial for the good functioning of your body, try to get as much as you can from foods that are rich in it and if you believe you are still deficient, speak with a nutritionist and have it tested.
 Should your suspicious be confirmed, you will have to be supplemented with the form which would be best absorbed by your body, this is the safer road.

 That’s all for now!